Thefrank/jellyfin-server-freebsd/README.md

 ## Divergence from main project
 This product builds cleanly with a working dotNET SDK under FreeBSD 12.2+.
 No code modification is required unless using the `build.sh` or `build.yaml`
+Check "building" if you would like to learn more.

 # Updates